Topologically nontrivial multicritical points: Conclusion

 In order to provide an alternative way to look at the phase diagram and the multicritical lines, we analyze the nature of zeros or roots around the unit circle on a complex plane in the vicinity of the multicritical points.
 Among the three roots of the cubic polynomial associated with the Hamiltonian, we identify one of the roots that lies inside the unit circle, causing $w_{mc}=1$, i.e., the localization of one stable edge mode at each end of the open chain.
 The corresponding localization length, eigenvalue, and probability distributions agree with the topological invariant.
 The quadratic nature of multicriticality is manifested as degenerate roots on the unit circle, leading to the dynamical critical exponent $z=m=2$ that has been computed separately for both multicritical points.
 The mobility of the roots near the multicritical point along various critical phases indicates that complex conjugate roots confluence on the real axis, yielding degenerate zeros at $\pm1$ and a zero inside the unit circle, finally leading to $w_{mc}=1$ at the multicritical points.

 Further, we calculated the discriminant of the cubic polynomial and characterized its unique behavior around the topological multicritical point.
 Uniquely, the discriminant $\Delta=0$ at the multicritical points and flips the sign across these points on the high-symmetry critical lines.
 Such behavior is absent at the multicritical points in different parameter spaces, which supports trivial phases ($w=w_c=0$).
-Therefore, we have argued that the condition for the parameter space to satisfy to get topological multicritical points can be obtained as $\Gamma_{0}\leq \Gamma_{2}/3$.
+Therefore, we have argued that the condition for the parameter space to satisfy to get topological multicritical points can be obtained as $\Gamma_{0}< \Gamma_{2}/3$.
 Under this condition, the parameter space is completely nontrivial with all topologically gapped and critical phases, including multicriticalities.
+This picture is further supported by identifying a kinetic inversion mechanism in the higher-order terms, which facilitates the transition from trivial to non-trivial multicritical points at $\Gamma_{0}=\Gamma_{2}/3$.

 The multicritical points analyzed here are robust against weak disorder, although they vanish at stronger disorder strength.
 Interestingly, strong disorder drives the system into a gapless and topologically nontrivial Anderson-localized phase characterized by the presence of two zero-energy modes localized at the end of the chain.